Featured image for SUMP Famagusta

 In an active mobility framework, the SUMP proposes expanding the cycling network by constructing new bike lanes for a total of 185 planned km.
 This new cycling network, called a ‘bicipolitana’, features 14 distinct lines that run throughout the district, connecting various communities, key attractors and POIs.

-To address the current imbalance between summer and winter public transport services, MIC-HUB has developed a new transport strategy based on interchanges.
-Instead of providing few, poorly connected direct trips, the network will offer a frequent service on specific corridors, ensuring timely and guaranteed connections between lines at designated nodes.
+To address the current imbalance between winter and summer public transport services, MIC-HUB has developed a new transport strategy based on reorganising the network, particularly at the hierarchical level.

 The lines of the new system have been divided into four categories according to the level of service: pillar lines, local lines, summer lines and night lines.
 This proposal for the PT network also includes DRT (Demand Responsive Transit) services, which connect low-density areas to the pillar lines and the InterCity service.
-This is an innovation for public transport in the context of Cyprus.
+There are also plans to renew the passenger infrastructure, with new Park&Ride facilities to be added in strategic sites.

 The SUMP also provides measures for the road network, including ‘Road Diet’ interventions, a re-classification of speed limits, and the implementation of a series of 30 km/h zones.